ruveendra/Notes-App/README.md

 -Node: bcrypt, cors, dotenv, express, jsonwebtoken, mongoose

-Additional
+Possible Errors

+-On refresh the web page will direct you back to the login page, since the verify token route is broken. possibly due to caching beacuse I get the error on postman even when the route is commented.

 -There is always room for improvments in the UI/UX of the application

 -Pagination buttons need some work (it is somewhat buggy)

-Possible Errors

--On refresh the web page will direct you back to the login page, since the verify token route is broken. possibly due to caching beacuse I get the error on postman even when the route is commented.